deepinv/deepinv/docs/source/user_guide/training/trainer.rst

 =======

 Training a reconstruction model can be done using the :class:`deepinv.Trainer` class, which can be easily customized to fit your needs.
-A trainer can be used for both training and testing a model, and can be used to save and load models.
+A trainer can be used for both training :func:`deepinv.Trainer.train` and testing :func:`deepinv.Trainer.test` a model, and can be used to save and load models.

 See :ref:`sphx_glr_auto_examples_basics_demo_train_inpainting.py` for a simple example of how to use the trainer.